 Clayton stated that proper gravel gradation and compaction are key to making gravel surfaces accessible.

 Federal guidelines for outdoor areas are not quite as rigid.
-The Guide to the ABA Accessibility Standards guide states that while paving is appropriate for highly developed areas, “for less developed areas, crushed stone, fine crusher rejects, packed soil, soil stabilizers, and other natural materials may provide a firm and stable surface” (“Chapter 10: Outdoor Developed Areas” under trail building).
+The Guide to the ABA Accessibility Standards states that while paving is appropriate for highly developed areas, “for less developed areas, crushed stone, fine crusher rejects, packed soil, soil stabilizers, and other natural materials may provide a firm and stable surface” (“Chapter 10: Outdoor Developed Areas, Surface [1017.2]”).

 The U.S. Access Board offers a list of stable materials, including the following: